-The level of risk is calculated based upon the combination of the threat score and consequence descriptors.
-The matrix below (Table 28) was used to calculate the risk for each combination.
+Whilst lower concentrations / higher frequency WRP discharges could be assessed using the methods presented above, a different approach has been adopted with the level of risk is calculated based upon the combination of the threat score and consequence descriptors (as per AVIRA methodology).
+The matrix below (Table 30) was used to calculate the risk for each combination.
 This matrix has been developed and successfully used by GHD over a number of risk assessment projects.
 It is calibrated prior to use for each project, based on context, to ensure that various threat/consequence combinations give a risk that is sensible for the project.